What is the Florida Whistleblower Law (Florida False Claims Act)?

-The Florida whistleblower law, officially known as the Florida False Claims Act, allows whistleblowers to file “qui tam” lawsuits if they know of violations of that state law.
-The Florida False Claims Act imposes liability on people and corporations who, among other violations, knowingly present fraudulent or false claims for payment to the state; misappropriate state property; or deceptively conceal or avoid an obligation to pay the state.
+The Florida whistleblower law, called the Florida False Claims Act, allows whistleblowers to file “qui tam” lawsuits if they know of violations of that state law.
+The Florida False Claims Act imposes liability on people and corporations who, among other violations, knowingly present fraudulent or false claims for payment to the state, misappropriate state property, or deceptively conceal or avoid an obligation to pay the state.

 A defendant may be ordered to pay up to three times the actual harm to the state, plus a fine of between $5,500 and $11,000 for each violation of the Florida False Claims Act.

-A whistleblower filing a False Claims Act case may receive between 15 and 25 percent of any recovery in matters joined by the Florida Attorney General, and between 25 and 30 percent of the recovery if the whistleblower proceeds with the qui tam case without the intervention of the attorney general.
-The court may reduce the amount of the award if the whistleblower’s allegations are based on publicly disclosed information, or if the whistleblower planned and initiated the fraud.
+Those who file Florida False Claims Act cases may receive whistleblower rewards of 15% to 25% of any recoveries in matters joined by the Florida attorney general, and between 25% and 30% of the recovery if the whistleblower proceeds with the qui tam case without the intervention of the attorney general.
+The court may reduce the amount of the whistleblower reward if the whistleblower’s allegations are based on publicly disclosed information or if the whistleblower planned and initiated the fraud.